Skip to main content

 Chapter Twenty-Seven: Resurrection

 Abhaya was unsure of where they were going as Swadhin drove them towards Kashipur.
-It was at the break of dawn, and although the sun was not yet visible on the horizon, the sky was clearer and the birds chirped in the trees on either side of the road.
+It was at the break of dawn, and although the sun was not yet visible on the horizon, the sky was clearer, and the birds chirped in the trees on either side of the road.
 The shadows of the night were slowly disappearing into the light of dawn.
 She eyed him, unsure of his driving skills but too intimidated by the seriousness of his face to question him.
 The car came to a halt at the mission as Abhaya read the board with a frown.
 Why were they here?
 Abhaya could not tell why she was scared.

 She watched Swadhin take his bag of equipment out and open her side of the door for her in silence.
 Abhaya stepped out of the car, drew the Ghomta over her head and followed him inside the premises.
 The sun was now a bright red ball on the horizon, and she could see the school at a distance.
 He turned left and she followed him into a house with a courtyard in the middle and two storeys of rooms surrounding it.
 On the other end of the courtyard was a back door.
 Hearing footsteps, one of the doors to her left opened, and Mohini peeped out of her chamber.

 “Daktar Babu, you are here.”
 She whispered as she tiptoed towards them and folded her hands, smiling at Abhaya.
-Abhaya noticed she was older than Swadhin and had a raw rustic demeanour.
+Abhaya noticed she was older than Swadhin and had a raw, rustic demeanour.
 Was she the one who called on Swadhin the previous day?
 If this were just another patient, why did he bring Abhaya here?
 To prove to her that he was not lying?
 Somehow, that would be a great length to prove his loyalty even for Swadhin.
 She stared at her husband a little cluelessly as Swadhin cleared his throat.
 “Take her there.
 I will come by.”
 Swadhin made Mohini nod.
 Abhaya stared at him, unsurely.
 Was he planning on leaving her there?
 What was this place?
 Abhaya did not move from her spot and continued staring at him, cluelessly waiting for his instructions.
 That made a reluctant Swadhin speak to her.
 “Go with her, there is someone you would like to meet.”
 Abhaya’s heart skipped a beat at his words as she opened her mouth to speak, but before she could ask further questions, Mohini interrupted with a smile.
 “Esho Boudi.

 The chamber Abhaya was guided to was dark and small, and a lamp flickered in a corner.
 Before Abhaya could adjust her eyes to the darkness, she spotted Sharat on the bedspread on the floor.
 He appeared to be in a deep sleep with a sheet over his body, placed neatly.
 Abhaya gasped.
 “Is he… dead?”
 Her throat was dry as she spotted the blood-stained clothes bundled on the floor.
 Before Mohini could answer her, Abhaya heard a loud gasp in the other corner of the room, and before she could make sense of the person who embraced her, the woman spoke.

 “Abhaya, you are alive.”
 The woman sobbed.
 Abhaya’s heart raced.
 Her throat was dry, and her vision blurred.
-She embraced the woman back with surprise.
+She embraced the woman with surprise.
 “Didi?”
 Abhaya broke out of her embrace and stared at her like she could not believe her eyes.
 Kalyani’s curly hair fell to her shoulders.
 Abhaya had almost forgotten how Didi looked with her curls; her saree was a shade of light blue, and she wore a pair of earrings.
 Abhaya stared at the resurrected life of her sister and sobbed.
 “How are you here?”

 Kalyani patted her head and wiped her tears as she wept inconsolably, and that was when she noticed the vermilion on her hairline.
 A little scared, she asked Abhaya with a trembling voice, “Did the Jamidar Babu find you?”
-Abhaya could sense her confusion held her cold hand in between her palms, and she shook her head.
+Abhaya could sense her confusion holding her cold hand in between her palms, and she shook her head.
 Kalyani looked unwell, with bags under her eyes like she had not slept in days.
 She stared at Abhaya, a little confused.
-Abhaya with her Tant Saree, jewellery, and sindoor looked well.
+Abhaya, with her Tant Saree, jewellery, and sindoor, looked well.
 It relieved Kalyani momentarily.
 She dragged Kalyani out of the chambers to the corridor and made her sit down near the courtyard.
 “I will tell you everything.
 You first.”

 Kalyani seemed to be suddenly agitated.
 “Who brought you here?”
 She looked suspicious.
 “Did you bring the police?”